dbos-inc/dbos-docs/docs/api-reference/contexts.md

 readonly retriesAllowed: boolean;
 ```

-The `retriesAllowed` property specifies whether the communicator can be automatically retried on failures.
+This property specifies whether the communicator is automatically retried on failure.
+Retries are configurable through the [`@OperonCommunicator`](./decorators#operoncommunicator) decorator.

 #### communicatorCtxt.maxAttempts